51Degrees/pipeline-java/Gaps-vs-spec.md

 - Web integration
   - The spec is intentionally vague on exactly how this is implemented.
 However, it may be that the current implementation is focusing too much on reproducing how the C# web integration works, rather than working in a way that is in line with how Java web filters are intended to be used.
+  - [JR] does not allow configuration of JSON or JS endpoints
 - Device detection
   - [Device detection on premise](https://github.com/51Degrees/specifications/blob/main/device-detection-specification/pipeline-elements/device-detection-on-premise.md#element-data) -
     mentions additional complexity in the match metric accessors in Java and .NET intended to cope with having separate engines